troglobit/merecat/README.md

 - Built-in gzip deflate using zlib
 - HTTPS support using OpenSSL/LibreSSL, works with [Let's Encrypt][]!
 - Dual server support, both HTTP/HTTPS from one process
+- HTTP redirect, to gently redirect from HTTP server to HTTPS
 - Native PHP support, using `php-cgi` if enabled in `merecat.conf`

 The resulting footprint (~140 kiB) makes it quick and suitable for small